unparalleled-js/docs-1/api-mgmt/api-access-policies.md

 2) A request limit policy restricts the total number of API calls that can be made within a longer time period, such as 30 days.

-These limits can help prevent overuse of an API by a single client, which could result in degraded peformance for the community of API users.
+These limits can help prevent overuse of an API by a single client, which could result in degraded performance for the community of API users.